 The Shelter Hearing

-If DCF does file a petition for dependency and serves the offending parent with it, the juvenile court judge must conduct a shelter hearing within 2-3 days.
+If DCF does file a petition for dependency and serves the offending parent with it, the juvenile court judge must conduct a shelter hearing within 2 to 3 days.
 The offending parent or parents must receive written notice of this hearing.
 At the shelter hearing, the juvenile court judge will remove the child or children from the offending parent's home if probable cause exists to believe that:

-- The children have been abandoned, neglected or abused, or are suffering from, or in imminent danger of illness or injury as a result of abuse, neglect, or abandonment,
+- The children have been abandoned, neglected or abused, or are suffering from, or in imminent danger of illness or injury as a result of abuse, neglect, or abandonment or

-- A parent has violated a condition of a court-ordered placement or
+- A parent has violated a condition of a court-ordered placement, and

 - No parent, guardian, or responsible adult is available to provide care.
 Section 39.402(1), Florida Statutes.